leefreemanxyz/tdl/README.md

 It would also have been possible to create a magic endpoint that executes the search and then gets the user data before returning it but :woman_shrugging:.

+(To run the server locally you'll need to `npm i`, supply your own environment variable for GITHUB_TOKEN and `npm run start` for development mode watching etc.)

 ## Client

+To run: `npm i` and `npm run start`.

 This is a Create React App with Material UI for component styling and React Query for API request management.
 This is the first time using it, and it evokes similar feelings to using SWR or Apollo Client => loading/error states are handled automatically and queries refetch when their dependent variables change (I've worked a lot with GraphQL/Apollo Client/Server in the past and wanted to try something different).